sloraris/portfolio/content/posts/defense-in-depth/index.md

 tags: ["homelab", "cybersecurity", "defense in depth", "secure by design", "castles", "moats"]
 ---

 You know, I applied to two different events to talk about this topic.
 One said no, the other never responded.
-So here we are, using the power of TLS and HTML to share it anyways.
+So here we are, using the power of TLS and HTML to share it anyway.

-Not because I think I’m some kind of thought leader (heaven forbid), but because I believe this is something worth sharing; an understanding that took me a while to arrive at, and made cybersecurity *click*.
+Not because I think I'm some kind of thought leader (heaven forbid), but because I believe this is something worth sharing; an understanding that took me a while to arrive at, and made cybersecurity *click*.
 And if it helped me, maybe it can help someone else.

 ---